DeepSportradar/player-reidentification-challenge/README.md

 See [this page](http://mmsports.multimedia-computing.de/mmsports2022/challenge.html) for more details.
 In this challenge, participants will have to re-identify basketball players across multiple video frames captured from the same camera viewpoint at various time instants.
 For that purpose, we provide our Synergy Re-Identification dataset with image crops of players, referees and coaches.
-The dataset is split into a training, validation and test set (= challenge set).
+The dataset is split into a training, test and challenge set (= challenge set).
 Test and challenge sets are both split into queries and galleries, similar to traditional ReID datasets.

 Maintainer: Vladimir Somers (v.somers@sportradar.com) from Synergy Sports, a division of Sportradar.